 How to Use Borax to Kill Ants

-There are quite a few recipes out there, but the downloading are some of the most popular and effective.
+There are quite a few recipes out there, but the following are some of the most popular and effective.

 Use Different Traps for Different Species

-Not all species are alike, and one of the biggest mistakes people make is to try and use the same technique for all ants.
+Not all species are alike, and one of the biggest mistakes people make is to try and use the same technique for every type of ant.
 Many ants are omnivores, but others focus on a specific type of food.

 In the event you cannot identify the species, you will need to consult with licensed pest control experts or try a few different types of trap at once.
 The three biggest considerations are: